-In the first year only (2013-14), six members will be replaced after one season.
-The Forum will subsequently lose six members alternately each season.
-This is to ensure there is continuity, which may otherwise be lost if all 12 applied-for positions were replaced at the same time.
-The six vacant positions will be advertised at the end of each season.
+The Fans Forum panel subsequently alternates with six or seven new members each season.
+This is to ensure there is continuity, which may otherwise be lost if all 13 applied-for positions were replaced at the same time.
+The vacant positions are advertised on the club's website and social media channels at the end of each season.

 Can Forum members be replaced before two years are up?

 Yes.
-To ensure the integrity of the Fans Forum, the club can choose to reallocate a seat if a representative is not adequately fulfilling their responsibilities as outlined in the below Members Guide.
+To ensure the integrity of the Fans Forum, the club can choose to reallocate a seat if a representative is not adequately fulfilling their responsibilities as outlined in a Members Guide.

 Should the club deem it necessary to replace a member, a meeting will take place between the club officials who sit on the forum and another representative will be drawn at random.